We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 There are many options on the market, and understanding the ins and outs of the various air filters can be tricky.
-We focused on HEPA air filters that could be used for a whole house or HVAC system, and used the following criteria for selection:
+We focused on HEPA air filters that could be used for a whole house or HVAC system.

 HEPA filters should not necessarily cost a lot.
 We aimed to balance price point with the longevity of the filter, and used the following pricing guide:

-- $ = under $10
+- $ = under $150

-- $$ = $10–$30
+- $$ = $150–$250

-- $$$ = over $30
+- $$$ = over $250

-As you consider filter options, Loiko suggests first ensuring your HVAC system has a filter.
+To help create our list of top picks, we talked with Jake Loiko, owner of Hawks Mountain Home and Property Services in Springfield, Vermont.
+Loiko suggests first ensuring your HVAC system has a filter.
 “If you don’t have a filter, contact your local HVAC company and have them install a filter rack,” he says.

 Key questions to ask when deciding on a filter, says Loiko, is the size filter you need and what you want to filter out.
 That’s why most of the filters in this list are categorized by what kind of pollutants they filter out.